 Also Read: Reign Best BuddyPress Theme

 To replicate the workplace dynamic of face-to-face encounters, video, and audio would be useful.
 Virtual classroom technology enables real-time presentations and collaboration, enhancing the illusion that learning is social.
-Social learning helps the workers remain centered and learn more by reinforcing the belief that a job is new or different.
+It helps the workers remain centered and learn more by reinforcing the belief that a job is new or different.

 Via forums and chat features, Learning Management Systems (LMS) such as GoSkills make it simple to communicate with colleagues and fellow students.
 Group conversations, threaded discussions, and group learning are all examples of social learning.